artecs-group/RVfpga-sim-addons/README.md

 - **Execution in simulation:**
-  RVfpga includes several SoC simulation tools (the first three are based on Verilator):
+  RVfpga includes several SoC simulation tools (the first three are based on Verilator).
+Instructions for running these simulators are available in some of the above courses (such as **[Computer_Organization_25-26](https://github.com/artecs-group/RVfpga-sim-addons/tree/main/Computer_Organization_25-26)**):
   - **RVfpga-ViDBo**: simulates the RVfpga System on a Virtual Development Board, including communication with peripherals.

 <p align="left">